 Assuming, you’re here because you want to raise decent human beings who add value to this world, welcome.

-Over the last few years, I’ve helped thousands of parents raise kinder kids.
+Over the last few years, I’ve helped tens of thousands of parents raise kinder kids.

 And whenever a parent reaches out to me, they almost always have this message: